-10 Principles of Waiting
+The 10 Principles of Waiting

-Waiting is considered to be a negative thing.
+Most people consider waiting to be a negative thing.
 It detracts from customer and employee experiences.
 Where people need to wait for any protracted period of time they may become frustrated, annoyed or angry.
 They feel that they are wasting their own precious time and that others are not valuing their time.

 When designing customer or employee experiences, it’s beneficial to minimize any waiting time.
 Where it’s not possible to reduce waiting time, it’s important to design your experiences so the perception of waiting is reduced.